Anoymousdataset/DefQA/README.md

 # DefQA: A Multimodal Dataset of Identifiability for Embodied Tasks with Large Vision-Language Models

 ## The authorship and citation information will be released after the anonymous reviewing period.
+The dataset is still in its early stages and will keep updating.

 Existing research on embodied AI overlooks a critical aspect of real-world interaction: __objects rarely exist in isolation__.